-This article is Rated PI (Politically Incorrect): It contains coarse language, sexual references, and nudity.
+This article is Rated PI (Politically Incorrect): It contains coarse language and sexual references.
 AnthonyColpo.com advises viewing by mature audiences only.

 Don at “Primal Wisdom” is talking shit about you again–see this article: